 The slightly scruffy, rambling village of Patara (Gelemiş) attracts an interesting mix of Turkish and foreign eccentrics.
 Its ruins come with a bonus in the form of a wonderful white-sand beach some 50m wide and 20km long.
 While there are plenty of pensions and a few midrange hotels, traditional village life still goes on here.
 Transport can be irregular, so hopefully this means it will stay the way it is.

-Patara's lofty place in history is well documented.
-It was the birthplace of St Nicholas, the 4th-century Byzantine bishop of Myra who later passed into legend as Santa Claus.
-Before that, Patara was celebrated for its temple and oracle of Apollo, of which little remains.
-It was Lycia's major port – which explains the large storage granary still standing.
-And according to Acts 21:1–2, Sts Paul and Luke changed boats here while on their third mission from Rhodes to Phoenicia.
+Patara was the birthplace of St Nicholas, the 4th-century Byzantine bishop who later passed into legend as Santa Claus.
+Before that, Patara was famous for its temple and oracle of Apollo, of which little remains.
+It was once the major port for eastern Lycia and the Eşen valley, but the harbour silted up in medieval times and became a reedy wetland.
+St Paul and St Luke once changed boats here.

 Patara destination guides

 Best of Turkey

 A journey capturing the cultural pulse of Turkey

 Walk Turkey's Lycian Way, widely regarded as one of the world's great trails.
 Gain an appreciation of the landscape of this great country in a way that is impossible from inside a bus.
 Whether a casual walker or a serious trekker, this active journey will appeal to those looking for a better way to appreciate magnificent scenery.